fuzesa/ip-labs-xplatform-starter/README.md

 ## Platform specific setup

 ### Windows
 **!!! _IMPORTANT_ !!!** This setup is meant to be used **WITHOUT** Visual Studio.
 If you want to use Visual Studio, then just simply download the starter project specific to your Visual Studio version from the labs homepage.
-Visual Studio can be a _**HUGE** resource hog_, so in case you don't want to use it and would rather use the mich more lightweight [Visual Studio Code](https://code.visualstudio.com/), then this is the setup for you.
+Visual Studio can be a _**HUGE** resource hog_, so in case you don't want to use it and would rather use the much more lightweight and less resource intensive [Visual Studio Code](https://code.visualstudio.com/), then this is the setup for you.

 #### MSYS2
 1. Since we are going to use VS Code as our IDE, we need to install a compiler and a build system.
 For this we are going to use [MSYS2](https://www.msys2.org/), which is a minimal unix-like environment for Windows that uses [pacman](https://wiki.archlinux.org/index.php/pacman) as its package manager for easy installation of packages and other dependencies that you will need.